-- Fujitsu Cloud Service K5 US, Finland and Spain regions are supported. - Amazon AWS Ohio, Mumbai, London and Canada regions are supported. - Introduce a REST API for users to list files to synchronize to the target environment after a CentOS scan without overlay. - Users can deploy instances from published machine images to OpenStack. - Images can be created in PXE format for CentOS. - Microsoft Azure connector has been updated.
+- Using uforge-sync binary, users can now synchronize the target environment with scans (without overlay) of CentOS 6, 7, Red Hat Enterprise Linux 6, 7 and Debian 7, 8 systems. - Microsoft Azure connector has been updated.
 Previously with UForge the machine image was publish as a "vhd" blob file in the Azure cloud Account.
 Now an image will be accessible in the cloud console from this blob file.
-In order to support this additional information must be entered in Credentials for Microsoft Azure ARM connector.
+In order to support this additional information must be entered in Credentials for Microsoft Azure ARM connector. - Support generation and registration of machine images for Oracle Cloud with the metered service subscriptions. - Users can deploy Linux instances from published machine images to Microsoft Azure ARM.